I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gpioclx/nc-gpioclx-gpio_client_controller_specific_function.md

 When GpioClx receives an <b>IOCTL_GPIO_CONTROLLER_SPECIFIC_FUNCTION</b> request, it checks to see whether the GPIO controller driver has implemented a <i>CLIENT_ControllerSpecificFunction</i> function.
 If so, GpioClx copies the descriptions of the input and output buffers from the IOCTL to a <b>GPIO_CLIENT_CONTROLLER_SPECIFIC_FUNCTION_PARAMETERS</b> structure and passes a pointer to this structure as a parameter to the <i>CLIENT_ControllerSpecificFunction</i> function.
 If the parameter values in the <b>GPIO_CLIENT_CONTROLLER_SPECIFIC_FUNCTION_PARAMETERS</b> structure are valid, the function performs the requested operation and returns STATUS_SUCCESS.

 If GpioClx receives an <b>IOCTL_GPIO_CONTROLLER_SPECIFIC_FUNCTION</b> request, and the GPIO controller driver does not implement a <i>CLIENT_ControllerSpecificFunction</i> function, GpioClx completes the IOCTL with error code STATUS_NOT_IMPLEMENTED.

-To define a <i>CLIENT_ControllerSpecificFunction</i> callback function, you must first provide a function declaration that identifies the type of callback function you're defining.
-Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="https://msdn.microsoft.com/2F3549EF-B50F-455A-BDC7-1F67782B8DCA">Code Analysis for Drivers</a>, <a href="https://msdn.microsoft.com/74feeb16-387c-4796-987a-aff3fb79b556">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.

-For example, to define a <i>CLIENT_ControllerSpecificFunction</i> callback function that is named <code>MyEvtGpioControllerSpecificFunction</code>, use the GPIO_CLIENT_CONTROLLER_SPECIFIC_FUNCTION function type, as shown in this code example:

-Then, implement your callback function as follows:

-The GPIO_CLIENT_CONTROLLER_SPECIFIC_FUNCTION function type is defined in the Gpioclx.h header file.
-To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
-The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the GPIO_CLIENT_CONTROLLER_SPECIFIC_FUNCTION function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="https://msdn.microsoft.com/73a408ba-0219-4fde-8dad-ca330e4e67c3">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
-For more information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?LinkId=286697">Annotating Function Behavior</a>.

 ## Requirements
 | &nbsp; | &nbsp; |